rit-sse/RapDevXI/README.md

 * [LÖVE Wiki] (https://love2d.org/wiki/Main_Page)
 * [LÖVE Forums] (https://love2d.org/forums/)

-You can download LÖVE for Mac/Windows/Linux and call it on the folder or on the compressed LoveWare2.love file.
+You can download LÖVE for Mac/Windows/Linux and call it on the folder.
-'.love' files are renamed zip files, so they can be decompressed normally; inside are all the lua scripts (already on the repo).
+If you want to, you can compress all the files into a zip and call love on the file; it is common convention to give these files a '.love' filename extension.